VA

 • Are branded reports and materials available?

-• How is client communication managed to maintain brand consistency?
+• How is client contact managed to maintain brand consistency?

 Business Terms and Flexibility